Delhi records 228 new Covid cases, 12 fatalities; positivity rate of 0.32 pc | Health

 The national capital had recorded 131 COVID-19 cases, the lowest since February 22, and 16 fatalities on Monday, while the positivity rate dropped to 0.22 per cent, according to a health department bulletin.

+The positivity rate stood at 0.4 per cent on Sunday, 0.3 per cent on Saturday and Friday, 0.4 per cent on Thursday and 0.5 per cent on Wednesday, according to government data.

+As many as 364 people recovered from the infection in the last 24 hours, with recoveries again outnumbering the fresh infections in a single day.

-The total number of tests conducted in the last 24 hours stood at 71,291.
+The total number of tests conducted in the last 24 hours stood at 71,291, including 48,452 RTPCR/CBNAAT/TrueNat tests, while the rest were rapid antigen tests.
 The cumulative case tally stands at 14,31,498, while the total number of fatalities stand at 24,851.
+The case fatality rate stands at 1.74 per cent.

+The number of active cases stands at 3,078, of which 841 are in home isolation.

+As many as 14,03,569 patients have either recovered, migrated out or have been discharged till now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)